Type-Zero/django-training/training/6-NewModelAndRelations.md

 *TIP: The call to 'prefetch_related' asks Django to query the database for the associated Tags at the same time as it queries the Articles, in a single batch. 'prefetch_related' makes the overall query sligthly slower, but allows for a single database connection, which is crucial when your application scales up.
 If not for its use, each call to 'article.tags' in views and templates would generate an individual query for the related Tag objects.*

 We also need to update our templates, to display the tags under the article body.
-We will make the following update to both _blog/templates/index.html_ and _blog/templates/article.html_:
+We will make the following addition to both _blog/templates/index.html_ and _blog/templates/article.html_:

 ```html
 <!-- blog/templates/index.html & blog/templates/article.html -->